act65/act65.github.io/_posts/inbetween-posts/2020-07-03-outsourced.md

 'Emote' offers a way to modulate our emotional states like never before.

-Emote is a small device that sits on your brain and modulates the activity of your amygdala.
-It can be used to increase or decrease the intensity of emotions.
-It can also be used to induce emotions, like happiness, sadness, anger, ... .
+Emote is a implant that help modulate the activity of your amygdala, hypothalamus, Pituitary gland, hippocampus, Pineal gland.
+It can also be used to induce emotions, like happiness, sadness, anger, ...
+To make you more productive, more social, more creative, ...

 * * *